bsolomon1124/misc/git.md

 - A "local" repository resides on your local computer, as a ".git" folder inside your project's root folder.
 You are the only person that can work with this repository, by committing changes to it.
 - A "remote" repository, in contrast, is typically located on a remote server on the internet or in your local network.
 No actual working files are associated with a remote repository: it has no working directory but it exclusively consists of the ".git" repository folder.
 Teams are using remote repositories to share & exchange data: they serve as a common base where everybody can publish their own changes and receive changes from their teammates.

+> Note: Remote repositories can be on your local machine.
+The word “remote” does not necessarily imply that the repository is somewhere else on the network or Internet, only that it is elsewhere and that you push/pull interact with it.

 When you clone a repository from a remote server, Git automatically remembers this connection for you.
-It saves it as a **remote** called "origin" by default.
+It saves it as a **remote** called "origin" by default.  `origin` is the default name Git gives to the server you cloned from.

-_Remotes_ is another term for a _set of repositories whose branches you're tracking._

 ## URL Structure

 Several commands (`git clone`, `git fetch`, `git pull`, or `git push`) have a URL as a parameter.
 (Sometimes this is not a "technically correct" URL as defined by the relevant RFCs.)
-Git supports **ssh, git, http, and https** protocols.
+Git supports **local, ssh, git, http, and https** protocols.

 The simplest form of Git URL refers to a repository on a local filesystem, be it a true physical filesystem or a virtual filesystem mounted locally via the Network File System (NFS).
 There are two permutations: